TomSssM/MyCodewars/task-archieve/template/task-type-approach-2.md

   <summary><i><b><code>TODO: Approach 1</code></b></i></summary>

-    TODO: explanation of Approach
+    TODO: abstract explanation of the Approach if Approach is used for the first time: TODO: The Approach is that ...

-    TODO: optional: example of Approach
+    TODO: expnanation of the logic of the solution and how the Approach is applied

-    TODO: optional: how to apply the Approach to the Task
+    TODO: optional: example of the logic of the solution

   </details>